S.H.I.E.L.D.: Fictional organizational history

 Osborn uses the opportunity to transform S.H.I.E.L.D. into a new organization called "H.A.M.M.E.R.", formed by loyal agents of the Thunderbolts Initiative as well as former agents of S.H.I.E.L.D. and Hydra.
 The Thunderbolts are officially disbanded in the process as well and turned into a black-ops force that answers only to Osborn.
 Meanwhile, H.A.M.M.E.R. also operates alongside the newest, and only government-sponsored Avengers team, the Dark Avengers.

-After the Invasion, Fury discovers that S.H.I.E.L.D. itself had been under the control of the terrorist organization Hydra ostensibly from its very beginning.
+After the Invasion, Fury discovers that S.H.I.E.L.D. itself had been under the control of the terrorist organization Hydra, ostensibly from its very beginning.

 After the conclusion of the Secret Warriors ongoing series, S.H.I.E.L.D. was reformed with Fury leaving it under the control of its new director, Daisy Johnson.
-The new S.H.I.E.L.D. subsequently saved US Army Ranger Marcus Johnson from mercenaries hired by the Leviathan.
+The new S.H.I.E.L.D. subsequently saved US Army Ranger Marcus Johnson from mercenaries hired by Leviathan.
 When he discovered he was the son of Nick Fury, Marcus (whose birth name was Nick Fury Jr.) and his army friend Phil Coulson joined S.H.I.E.L.D.
-Maria Hill and the rest of S.H.I.E.L.D. later formed their incarnation of the Secret Avengers.
+Maria Hill and the rest of S.H.I.E.L.D. later formed an incarnation of the Secret Avengers.

-During the Avengers: Standoff! storyline, S.H.I.E.L.D. establishes a gated community called Pleasant Hills to serve as a supervillain prison.
-Using technology derived from the Cosmic Cube called Kobik, S.H.I.E.L.D. converts the inmates into the mild-mannered residents of Pleasant Hills.
+During the Avengers: Standoff! storyline, S.H.I.E.L.D. establishes a gated community called Pleasant Hill to serve as a supervillain prison.
+Using Kobik, S.H.I.E.L.D. converts the inmates into the mild-mannered residents of Pleasant Hill.

-Following the "Avengers: Standoff" storyline, the organization is given broad new powers under the S.H.I.E.L.D.
+Following the "Avengers: Standoff" storyline, S.H.I.E.L.D. is given broad new powers under the S.H.I.E.L.D.
 Act, including a clause that allows the Director of S.H.I.E.L.D. to gain control of the United States in the event of an emergency.
-Soon after Steve Rogers is appointed the new director of S.H.I.E.L.D., however, during the Secret Empire story line we learn that Steve Rogers was replaced with a Hydra sleeper agent who uses the S.H.I.E.L.D.
+Soon after, Steve Rogers is appointed the new director of S.H.I.E.L.D.
+During the Secret Empire storyline, Rogers is revealed to be a Hydra sleeper agent and uses the S.H.I.E.L.D.
 Act to become dictator of the United States.
 After he is defeated, S.H.I.E.L.D. is once again disbanded.

 S.H.I.E.L.D. has remained out of action since its disbandment, though individual members have been active.
 Its assets were divided among various U.S. government agencies such as a War Machine armor given to the Air Force and later stolen by Nick Fury Jr. and Frank Castle.